Home Podcasts Interview Boss

 Interview Boss

-Interview Boss 227 episodes Latest May 21, 2026
+Interview Boss 227 Episodes Jul 2, 2026

 Interview Boss is a podcast hosted by sisters Emma and Sarah Smith that provides advice, inspiration, and support for job seekers.
 It covers topics like resumes, cover letters, job applications, interview strategies, and offer negotiations.
 The show features advice episodes, interviews with hiring managers, and job seeker stories to help listeners succeed in their career journey.